PandasDataframe#

 • new_columns (pandas.Index, optional) – Columns of the result.
 We may know this in advance, and if not provided it must be computed.

-• apply_indices (list-like, default: None) – Indices of axis ^ 1 to apply groupby over.
+• apply_indices (list-like, optional) – Indices of axis ^ 1 to apply groupby over.

 Returns: